Posted by McElroy Metal ● Apr 25, 2024 8:00 AM

 McElroy Metal is committed to sustainable business practices and one way we live this is to recycle as much material as possible.

-Pre-consumer recycling occurs when materials are recycled before consumers have the chance to use them.
+Pre-consumer recycling occurs when materials are recycled before consumers can use them.
 By-products of manufacturing processes are commonly classified as pre-consumer.

 Example: Fly ash is generated by coal-fired electric and steam plants.
 The same fly ash can then be used to make Portland cement.
 In this example, the fly ash would be considered a pre-consumer recyclable.